In this page

 Background to programme

-2. Each programme prepared under the Legislation (Wales) Act 2019 must include projects which:
+3. Each programme prepared under the Legislation (Wales) Act 2019 must include projects that:

 - contribute to an ongoing process of consolidating and codifying Welsh law